 "Doer of the Word," (James 2:14-26; Heb.
 10:19-38).

-This is the level of faith that goes into action, as the Word of God is understood.
-It is actively doing and living in faith, as though the things requested of God, although not yet seen, are a reality.
+Active faith takes action as soon as the Word of God is understood.
+It is actively doing and living in faith as if the things requested of God although not yet seen, are a reality.
 Active faith is a requirement for receiving from God.

-Answered prayer is perhaps the greatest faith building experience possible.
+Answered prayer is perhaps the greatest faith-building experience possible.
 How great to pray to Almighty God, and to have Him answer.
-This is God's plan, and it can happen to each and every child of God.
+This is God's plan, and it can happen to every child of God.

 "If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you,"

 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing."
 (John 15:5).

 According to 2 Cor 5:17, anyone in Christ is a new creation; old things have passed away; all things have become new.